 The future Elbphilharmonie in Hamburgs's harbour and the prestigious hundred year old Laeiszhalle in the city centre are under one management.
 Christoph Lieben-Seutter has been the General and Artistic Director of both halls since 2007, with responsibility for the Elbphilharmonie Konzerte since the 2009/2010 concert season.
 The concert series »Elbphilharmonie Konzerte« presents a multifaceted, modern and cosmopolitan programme of classic, jazz and world music in about 100 concerts each season, already giving a clear indication of the quality and range of the future programme of the Elbphilharmonie.
 The NDR Symphony Orchestra, under the musical direction of Thomas Hengelbrock, will be the Orchestra in Residence of the Elbphilharmonie.

-A vision becomes reality: virtual tour through the future concert hall:
+A vision becomes real: virtual tour through the future concert hall:

-General and Artistic Director Christoph Lieben-Seutter talks about the Elbphilharmonie Konzerte and the future artistic programme of the Elbphilharmonie.
+Interview: General and Artistic Director Christoph Lieben-Seutter about the future artistic programme of the Elbphilharmonie.